FunnelKit

 WooCommerce sends transactional emails (like order confirmations) immediately after checkout.
 In some server environments, this can delay or interrupt the checkout process, causing it to freeze or load endlessly.

-Solution: Postpone sending transactional emails
+Postpone sending transactional emails to fix this.

 To fix this, you can delay sending those emails until after the order is fully processed.
 To do so, you can add this custom code